 She’s either registered with us as lactose intolerant in a Food Allergy/Dietary Restriction Agreement or she’s getting dairy at potentially every meal.
 So parents need to think this over very carefully when choosing whether she’ll eat our regular plan or will be under a Food Allergy/Dietary Restriction Agreement.

-As a reminder, for dietary restrictions and allergies that require a substitution, families are charged an additional $10/week fee for the main substitutions.
+As a reminder, for dietary restrictions and allergies that require a substitution and are the camper’s preference or choice (i.e. non-medical), families are charged an additional $10/week fee for the main substitutions.
+There is no charge for food substitutions that are a medical food allergy and indicated on your health form with doctor’s signature.
 Those families who indicated an allergy or restriction on their health forms will receive a separate email from the Office with a note about the fee and your Food Allergy Contract attached before your camper’s session begins.